Doctors Note Logo

 Some people report sensations like fluttering or irregular heartbeats, especially when starting new supplements or medications.
 While Berberine is not known to commonly cause serious rhythm issues, adults over 65 should pay attention to new or unusual symptoms.

-If you experience fluttering, pounding, or skipped beats, you can quickly assess whether medical attention may be needed using a free AI-powered Heart palpitation symptom checker that helps you understand your symptoms in minutes.
+If you notice fluttering, pounding, or skipped beats and want to understand whether your symptoms warrant medical attention, try this free heart palpitation symptom checker for personalized guidance in minutes.
 Any ongoing or severe symptoms should always be discussed with a doctor.

 Safety Considerations for Adults Over 65